JonFD4/Sheldons-army/README.md

    *Home page lighthouse analysis*
       ![Game page lighthouse analysis](readmeimages/lighthouse-gamepage.png) *Game page lighthouse analysis*
 By following these steps, the Rock Paper Scissors Spock Lizard game was successfully developed, ensuring its functionality, responsiveness, and user-friendliness.

-Enjoy playing the game, and may luck be on your side in this geeky variation of the classic game!
+## Credits and Acknowledgement
+### Images Used
+### Tutorials watched andn referenced in game development
+### Acknowledgement
+I would like to thank the tutors at code institute for their support and patience in answering my questions and assisting me with finding solutions to coding problems.
+I would also like to thank my mentor, Dick Vlaanderen, for his support and assistance during this project.
+My gratitude for his aid in helping me sort out and structure my code.